Xyvir/iex.run/.github/readme.md

 ### 1. Basic Invocation using curl.exe.
 ### 2. Using the stub script launcher (Only after step 1 has been run once previously on an endpoint)
 ### 3. Providing Magic URLs to others.
+### 4. Optional: 'Uninstall' iex.run when you are done

 ## FAQ